0x1-A/AutoMemProc_Beta/Installation.md

 # AutoMemProc

-- The tool need a high persmission to save files in the system folders, note, all output files that genrated from this tool is saved were the selected memory image is.
+- The tool need a high persmission to save files in the system, note, all output files that generated from this tool is saved were the selected memory image is.

  ``` shell
 sudo pwsh AutoMemProc.ps1